pananton/busrpc-spec/docs/style.md

 ## Busrpc entities naming

 * Use lower case underscore-separated names for busrpc namespaces, classes, methods and services
-* Busrpc structures, descriptors and enumerations correspond directly to protobuf `message` and `enum` types and must follow the rules specified by the [previous](#protobuf-entities-naming) section
+* Busrpc structures and enumerations correspond directly to protobuf `message` and `enum` types and must follow the rules specified by the [previous](#protobuf-entities-naming) section
 * Methods that do not have a return value (not to be confused with methods that have empty return value!) usually can be considered an event sinks and may be prefixed with *on* for uniformity (for example, *on_signed_in*, *on_profile_updated*, etc.)

 ## Imports

-Each busrpc protobuf file should be self-contained, which means that including/importing it's generated source file also includes/imports generated source files of it's transitive depenendecies.
+Each busrpc protobuf file should be self-contained, which means that including/importing it's generated source file also includes/imports generated source files of it's depenendecies.
 The rules specified in this section are aimed to achieve this.

 * Use `import public`
-* Use path relative to busrpc root directory when importing *proto* files (for example, if file *dir1/dir2/file1.proto* should be imported to any other file (even in the same directory) do this with `import public "dir1/dir2/some.proto";`)
+* Use path relative to busrpc API root directory when importing *proto* files (for example, if file *dir1/dir2/file1.proto* should be imported to any other file (even in the same directory) do this with `import public "dir1/dir2/some.proto";`)
-* Import framework-provided *busrpc.proto* file to each class description file *class.proto*
+* Class description file *class.proto* must import framework-provided *busrpc.proto* file which contains busrpc built-in protobuf types and options
-* Method description file *method.proto* must always import method's class description file *class.proto* (even if method is static)
+* Method description file *method.proto* must import method's class description file *class.proto* (even if method or class is static)
+* Service description file *service.proto* must import description files of all methods implemented or invoked by the service

 ### Import order

-If several files are imported, prefer to order them by their scope (from narrowest to widest):
+* If several files are imported, prefer to order them by their nesting level: first files from the same directory, then from the parent directory, etc.
-1. method-scoped files
-2. class-scoped files
-3. namespace-scoped files
-4. global files
+* Prefer to order each group of imported files with the same nesting level alphabetically

-* Inside the method description file *method.proto* import class description file *class.proto* first (even if method is static) and then all remaining files in the order specified in the previous point
+* Inside the method description file *method.proto* prefer to import class description file *class.proto* first (even if method is static) and then all remaining files in the order specified above
-* Inside the service description file *service.proto* import method description files after any other files (ordered as specified above)
+* Inside the service description file *service.proto* prefer to import method description files in the following way:
-* Prefer to order method description files imported by the service description file *service.proto* in the following way:
-  * description files for methods, implemented by the service
+  1. description files for methods, implemented by the service
-  * description files for methods, invoked by the service
+  2. description files for methods, invoked by the service

 ## Documenting

-Busrpc API design follows code as documentation principle, which implies that *proto* files of the particular API should contain appropriate comments and [documentation commands](./busrpc.md#documentation-commands):
+Busrpc API should follow code as documentation principle, which implies that *proto* files should contain appropriate comments and [documentation commands](./busrpc.md#documentation-commands).

 * Each class description file *class.proto* should start with a comment describing the class
 * Each method description file *method.proto* should start with a comment describing the method
 * Each service description file *service.proto* should start with a comment describing the service